 Disregarding the Singapore summit, the North Korean government, with Chinese guidance, have offered deals to the US in which they suspend and dismantle their military programs, under the condition that the US ceases all aggressive war drills with the South, and that US military personnel in South Korea be taken back to diffuse tensions.
 That is a perfectly amiable solution – the North suspends their aggressive (or deterrent, you pick) programs, and the US leaves the Peninsula.
 The North and South could resume diplomatic relations, and reunification might actually be achievable.

-History cannot be changed, but it is far from immutable when discussing the present.
+History cannot be changed, but it is far from irrelevant when discussing the present.
 The North were the first aggressors in 1950, but US imperialism on the Peninsula and their retaliatory invasion cannot be ignored, as so many in the West blissfully do.
 This historical amnesia is detrimental to any serious political discourse, and it must be stamped out.

 The American author made a comment about how North Korea was a dangerous threat with nukes in the region.
 My response was that the very same accusation could be made about the US since 1945.
 They ended our discussion promptly.